Horlawhumy-dev/djangoheroku/index.md

 $ python manage.py createsuperuser
 $ python manage.py runserver
 ```
 Great!
 You have just made an admin backend for your project.
 Only you as an admin can read, write, modify and delete data inside.
 Now let us `run server` and access admin configured.
-Open localhost in the browser and attest to your admin with `/admin` at the end of your URL.
+Open localhost in the browser and go to your admin `http://localhost:8000/admin`.

 Wow!
 What is next?
-Yes, you guessed right.
-We need to make our form page so that students' profiles can be added to the database from our UI.
+Yes, you probably guessed right.
+We need to make our form page so that students profile can be added to the database by user.
 We can make use of the `models` properties as form fields.

 How right?
 No worries.
 Now create `forms.py` to your `account` app.
 And then do the logic as below.